ArchipelagoMW/Archipelago/worlds/kh1/docs/kh1_en.md

     Ensure that `Launch via Epic Games` is checked and click `Next`

-    Extracting game data for KH1 is not required, you may skip it in the next step.
+    Extract game data for KH1 and any other games you wish to modify.

     Click `Finish`